 In the hub of downtown sits Lithia Park, Ashland's crown jewel.
-Lithia is a 100-acre vista of emerald lawns, tennis courts (pickleball), a sand-pit volleyball court, picnic areas, colorful landscaping and playground equipment.
+Lithia is a 100-acre vista of emerald lawns, pickleball courts, a sand-pit volleyball court, the Swim Reservoir at the south end of the park, picnic areas, colorful landscaping and playground.
+Learn about the history of Lithia Park.

 In 2013, two century-old landmarks in Lithia Park were restored and celebrated - Learn more.
 Read about the history of Lithia Park and take a tour of historical Lithia Park.

-The park follows Ashland Creek through undeveloped woodlands, and also includes a Japanese garden, two duck ponds, a formal rose garden, groves of sycamore trees and a number of secluded spots.
+The park follows Ashland Creek (Know Before You Splash!) through undeveloped woodlands, and also includes a Japanese garden, two duck ponds, a formal rose garden, groves of sycamore trees and a number of secluded spots.
 Discover the plants and trees of Lithia Park with our Lithia Park Trail Guide.
+Learn more about our guided nature walks through the park during the summer months.

 Butler-Perozzi Fountain in Lithia Park